ICANTech/VocabularyDiscussions/readme.md

 ##ICAN Vocabulary Content Governance##
 The ICAN Technical Committee is the content governance body for the controlled vocabularies developed by ICAN.

-In practice, this means that requests for new controlled vocabularies to be devleoped by ICAN, or additonal content for existing ICAN-goverened controlled vocabularies,  must be approved by the technical Committee.
+In practice, this means that requests for new controlled vocabularies to be developed by ICAN, or additional content for existing ICAN-governed controlled vocabularies,  must be approved by the technical Committee.

 In order to request a new vocabulary, please open a new Github issue against this repository detailing your request.
-This enables a fully transparent discussion to take place and it remains visisble even when marked as closed.
+This enables a fully transparent discussion to take place and it remains visible even when marked as closed.

-A standing agenda item will be added to the ICAN Technical Committee's virtual meetings (which take place approximately once a month) to review the vocabulary discussion issues and to take appropriate follow-up actoin on any requested vocabularies or terms.
+A standing agenda item will be added to the ICAN Technical Committee's virtual meetings (which take place approximately once a month) to review the vocabulary discussion issues and to take appropriate follow-up action on any requested vocabularies or terms.

 Current vocabularies under ICAN Technical Committee governnace include: